tock/tock/doc/Userland.md

 share data with each other via Inter-Process Communication (IPC) through system calls.

-Processes run code in unprivileged code (e.g., user mode on CortexM or RV32I microcontrollers).
+Processes run code in unprivileged mode (e.g., user mode on CortexM or RV32I microcontrollers).
 The Tock kernel uses hardware memory protection (an MPU on CortexM and a PMP on RV32I) to restrict which addresses application code running in a process can access.
 A process